barbes123/py_calib/README.md

 ssh eliade@172.18.4.13X (where x is 1,2,3,4,5,6,7,8 or 9) or e1/e2/e3/e4
 - check you should be in ~/DELILA directory

-For Local DAQ edit StartMode in PHA.conf for s1-s8:
+-For Local DAQ edit StartMode in PHA.conf for s1-s8:

 _StartMode SYNC_1ST_SW_

-For Global DAQ edit PHA.conf for s2-s8:
+- For Global DAQ edit PHA.conf for s2-s8:

 _StartMode SYNCIN_SLAVE_

 for s1:

 _StartMode SYNC_1ST_SW_